Zondax/fvm-as-sdk/README.md

 For more information, please refer to the FVM Specs [architecture web page](https://github.com/filecoin-project/fvm-specs/blob/main/01-architecture.md).

 ### What is WebAssembly?
-WebAssembly (abbreviated Wasm) is a binary instruction format for a stack-based virtual machine.
-Wasm is designed as a portable compilation target for programming languages, enabling deployment on the web for client and server applications.
+WebAssembly (abbreviated WASM) is a binary instruction format for a stack-based virtual machine.
+WASM is designed as a portable compilation target for programming languages, enabling deployment on the web for client and server applications.
 Some of its features are:
 - Efficient and fast
 - Safe
-- Open and debuggabl
+- Open and debuggable
 - Part of the open web platform

 For more information, please refer to the [WebAssembly web page](https://webassembly.org).

 ### What is AssemblyScript?
-AssemblyScript compiles a variant of TypeScript (opens new window) (a typed superset of JavaScript) to WebAssembly (opens new window) using Binaryen
+AssemblyScript compiles a variant of TypeScript (a typed superset of JavaScript) to WebAssembly using Binaryen

 - AssemblyScript targets WebAssembly's feature set specifically, giving developers low-level control over their code.
 - Its similarity with TypeScript makes it easy to compile to WebAssembly without learning a new language.